yantarou/website/source/networking/midonet-integration_mem-5-rhel-7-liberty-osp-director.html.md

 5. Verify Cassandra Operation

    A basic check can be done by executing the `nodetool status` command.
-This will reply with `UN` (Up / Normal) in the first column if the server is running in a non-error state:
+This will reply with `UN` (Up / Normal) in the first column if the nodes are running in a non-error state:

    ```